What are the tuition and fees?

 What is the structure of your multi-age classrooms?

-go to site Fayette students are aged five through twelve.
+watch Fayette students are aged five through twelve.
 The Kinderminis are five & six years old, and class averages 9 children.
 The Munchkins are eight, nine and ten years old, with a class size of 8 students.
 The Bigs are ages ten through twelve.
 There are approximately 14 Bigs.
 If a child is with us until graduation from the Bigs s/he is well prepared for high school, and more importantly college and life beyond.
 Our faculty members include language specialists, music teachers and learning specialists.
 These folks move through the various classrooms throughout the week.

 We maintain a balance of age and gender.
 To have a healthy multi-age class all ages and an appropriate number of boys and girls is needed.
 Each class has a main teacher.
 Frequently throughout the day these classes are divided between the main teacher and a specialty teacher.
 For example: Half of the Bigs are in Latin class while the other half are in writing class.
 These divisions are made according to the skill and information level of the students.